 My family has always served dinner with a big salad piled high with lots of fresh veggies, drizzled with herby lemon vinaigrette, and sprinkled with lots of zesty sumac.
 But our salad is no mere side salad.
 We heap it onto our main course plates, so that there's pretty much a 1:1 ratio of salad to everything else.
-So needless to say, when I was planning this series of 3 masgouf posts (also known as masguf or masgoof), everyone in my family opted for the fresh, bright, green masgouf.
+So needless to say, when I was planning this series of 3 masgouf posts (also known as masguf or masgoof), everyone in my family opted for the green and herby masgouf.

 But not everyone has to be so fanatical about fresh, green flavors.
 On the other side of the spectrum, many people gravitate toward those really umami, smoky flavors that characterize the best barbecue, chili, rogan josh, anchovy pizza, tapenade, and miso soup.
 And if this list has you drooling, this is certainly the masgouf for you.

 All this is, of course, not to say that people who like umami hate freshness, or that people who love bright flavors hate deep flavors—a really good meal will have a balance of both.
 But everyone has a different idea of what a perfect balance looks like.